 “Ryan, I hate my job, I’m miserable, I’m going to quit.
 Can you help me out somehow?!”

 Then I told him that if he was willing to make the effort to learn, he can do what I did too.
 In fact, I ended up telling him the path right there on the phone.

 Thankfully, my friend took my advice…

 And in just 120 days he was able to quit his job on his own terms.
 Now works from a coffee shop, is able to spend more time with his kids and has limitless upward mobility in his career.

-So today this blog post shares the exact path I laid out for him on the phone.
+So today this blog post shares the exact path to finally quitting your job.

 Step 1: Pick Something That Interests You [Days 1 – 3]